pusher/crank/man/crank.1.md

   writeable by crank and should probably be something like /var/run/crank/something.conf

+`-ctl` *net-uri*
+  Path or address of the control socket.
+This socket exposes an rcp interface which is consumed by the `crankctl` command-line.

 `-name` *process-name*
-  If passed, it sets the -conf and -sock arguments to a `/var/run/crank/$name.$type` default (unless those are also passed).
+  If passed, it sets the -conf and -ctl arguments to a `/var/run/crank/$name.$type` default (unless those are also passed).

-`-sock` *net-uri*
-  A port or path on which to bind.
-This socket exposes an rcp interface which is consumed by the `crankctl` command-line.

 *net-uri* format: an address can be of the following forms: